TonyGuil/bbchallenge/Bouncers/README.md

 #### Finding Bouncers

-To find Bouncers, we run a machine for a number of cycles (typically 100,000 or more), saving all Records as we encounter them (a Record is when the tape head reaches a cell that it has never visited before).
-If we find four Records with identical state whose tape heads are in arithmetic progression, but whose step counts are in quadratic progression, then we very probably have a Bouncer (and if it's not a Bouncer, it's almost certainly a Bell -- see below).
+To find Bouncers, we run a machine for a number of steps (typically 100,000 or more), saving all Records as we encounter them (a Record is when the tape head reaches a cell that it has never visited before).
+If we find four Records with identical state whose tape heads are in arithmetic progression, but whose step counts are in quadratic progression, then we probably have a Bouncer (and if it's not a Bouncer, it's very probably a Bell -- see below).

 Now we run the machine for two more Cycles, saving the state and tape head of each step.
 Then we compare these two Cycles, looking for repeated Runs where the second Cycle is identical to the first except for an extra Repeater.
 If we can successfully match up each run in the first Cycle with a corresponding run in the second Cycle, we very probably have a Bouncer.

-When I say "very probably", I mean that if it passes all the tests during the generation of the Verification Data, then it is a Bouncer; and if it passes enough of these tests, but not all, then it is almost certainly a Bell (e.g. [#73261028](https://bbchallenge.org/73261028)).
+When I say "probably", I mean that if it passes all the tests during the generation of the Verification Data, then it is a Bouncer; and if it passes enough of these tests, but not all, then it is very probably a Bell (e.g. [#73261028](https://bbchallenge.org/73261028)).
 A Bell is, loosely speaking, a sequence of Bouncers each of which gets interrupted in its journey to infinity and has to start again from scratch, growing exponentially the while.
 The DecideBouncers program has the option to output binary and text files containing the Probable Bells; no proof is provided, but such files will be useful for the development of any Bell Decider.

 The program `DecideBouncers.exe` is compiled from:
 - `DecideBouncers.cpp`, which handles command-line arguments, memory allocation, threads, and file I/O;